aommiikzy/ITCS473-Software-Testing-PJ1/README.md

 -----------------------------------------------------------------------------------------------------

 ## Method 9:&nbsp; testBarGraphPanel()
-- __Goal:__ To plot and show a bar graph model based on the input value
+- __Goal:__ To test if the constructor of BarGraphPanel is functioned based on input parameters
 - __Testable Function:__
   - BarGraphPanel()
 - __Parameters (Not directly):__